 5. You’re too slow at responding

-Every host dreads opening up their inbox after a few days away from the computer to find they’ve missed an inquiry and potential booking because they weren’t notified about the request.
+Every host dreads opening up their inbox after a few days away from the computer to find they’ve missed an inquiry and potential booking because they weren’t notified of the request.

 But the reality is that this is still happening to some hosts, and your bookings are never going to grow this way.